ArpitPrd/PathPlanning/Notes.md

 ## Points for the Presentation (Mid-Sem)

 - Write the random benchmark (what we plan to meet)
+- why are we not using any other technique such as ML or DL etc..
+- what is your contributions to this project going to look like
+- why is this an important problem
+- where can you improve
+- how can you improve

 ## Docs for config.json file